echtejosh/tool-bot/README.md

 A mutli-purpose @discord bot.

 ## Installation
-Make sure you have the required dependencies needed to run Mocha.
+Make sure you have the required dependencies needed to run this bot.
 See [here](https://discordjs.guide/preparations/) for more information.

 Clone the repo on your system: